-Having shown his atmospheric and melodic credentials with the beautiful ‘For Belgian Friends’ in 1980, the latest sequencing and sampling technology was perfect foil for the most Factory of the label’s artists Vini Reilly aka THE DURUTTI COLUMN.
+Having shown his atmospheric and melodic credentials with the beautiful ‘For Belgian Friends’ in 1980, the latest technology was perfect foil for the most Factory of the label’s artists Vini Reilly aka THE DURUTTI COLUMN.
 Finally convinced to stop singing, the instrumental ‘Vini Reilly’ album opened the musician’s texture palette with the dreamy ‘Otis’ being the pivotal track.
 Over a hypnotic sequence, samples of the late iconic soul singer were flown in as Reilly improvised along on his six-string.

 Available on THE DURUTTI COLUMN album ‘Vini Reilly’ via Kookydisc

 HAPPY MONDAYS WFL – Vince Clarke remix (1988)

 With a name inspired by NEW ORDER’s best selling 12 inch single, HAPPY MONDAYS would emerge as Factory’s other best-selling act.
 It was a steady start for the band who began as something much more ordinary.
 But when they merged acid house with indie guitar rock, Shaun Ryder, Bez and Co would be hailed as flagbearers for the Ecstasy fuelled mini-movement known as ‘Baggy’ along with THE STONE ROSES.
 The Vince Clarke electronic remix of ‘Wrote For Luck’ from ‘Bummed’ aided the crossover process.